 FIND(" ",B3)

-Last step is eliminating the space and extracting the first part.
-The index 1 should be subtracted from the space character index number to get the first part only.
+The final step involves eliminating the space and extracting the first part.
+Subtract 1 from the index of the space character to isolate the first part exclusively.

 -1)